Indonesian military says submarine missing with 53 on board

 The submarine is believed to have disappeared in waters about 60 miles (95 kilometers) north of Bali, he said.

-Tjahjanto said the navy has deployed ships to search the area and has asked for help from Singapore and Australia, which have submarine rescue vessels.
+Tjahjanto said the navy has deployed scores of ships to search the area, including a hydrographic survey ship, and has asked for help from Singapore and Australia, which have submarine rescue vessels.

-Local media reports said the navy believes the ship sank into a trough at a depth of 700 meters (2,300 feet).
-There was no immediate information about why it went missing.
+Local media reports said the navy believes the submarine sank into a trough at a depth of 700 meters (2,300 feet).

+The Defense Ministry said in a statement that the submarine lost contact after being granted clearance to dive.
+It said a helicopter later spotted an oil spill near the dive's starting position.

+It said the submarine was carrying 49 crew members, its commander and three gunners.

-The German-built submarine, which has been in service since the early 1980s, was rehearsing for a missile-firing exercise that was to take place on Thursday.
+The German-built submarine, which has been in service in Indonesia since 1981, was rehearsing for a missile-firing exercise that was to take place on Thursday.
 Tjahjanto and other military leaders were to attend.

 Indonesia currently has a fleet of five submarines and plans to operate at least eight by 2024.

-The country has faced growing challenges to its maritime claims in recent years, including numerous incidents involving Chinese vessels near the Natuna islands.
+The country, the world’s largest archipelago nation with more than 17,000 islands, has faced growing challenges to its maritime claims in recent years, including numerous incidents involving Chinese vessels near the Natuna islands.

+Last year, President Joko Widodo reaffirmed the country’s sovereignty during a visit to the group of islands at the edge of the South China Sea.

+His visit came a week after Chinese Foreign Ministry spokesperson Geng Shuang insisted that Chinese fishermen are free to conduct activities in the areas China claims as its traditional fishing grounds, which partly overlap Indonesia’s exclusive economic zone.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.